East View Kindergarten Center

 to learn more and check for meeting dates/times.

 is for 6th, 7th, and 8th grade students who enjoy putting on plays and musicals.
 This is an auditioned group, and has one performance every semester.

 is open to all 6th, 7th, and 8th guys and girls who are interested in getting involved in their school and community.
 Members will be active in running the school store as well as planning dances, spirit weeks, food drives and many other school or community related activities.
 Student Council meets the first and third Tuesdays of the month from 3-4 pm in room F103 and is sponsored by Ms. Thill.

-Tech club provides students an opportunity to use the school computer lab for Internet-based video games.
+provides students an opportunity to use the school computer lab for Internet-based video games.
 The content is structured around school-appropriate video games (for example, Funbrain, www.theworlds-hardestgame.com, Google Earth Flight Simulator, etc.).
 The club also has a collection of video game systems (e.g., Xbox 360, Nintendo Wii, Nintendo 64, and Playstation 3), and students are also encouraged to bring their portable video games (i.e., GameCube, PSP, etc.).
-Students can also research and explore video gaming summer camps, careers associated with the gaming industry, and video game programming.
-Tech club will begin in January and will meet Tuesdays and Thursdays from 3:00 to 4:00pm.
-Permission slips will be available in December
+Students can also research and explore video gaming summer camps, careers associated with the gaming industry, video game programming, and/or other technology related interests.
+Click on this link

 involves taking pictures of the events around the school and creatively putting together a "Treasure Chest" full of memories for the school year.